SherineAwad/ScenicPlus_modifiedGenome/README.md

 > **If a new gene sequence is present as a FASTA entry in the input FASTA, cisTarget DB creation WILL include it, scan it, compute motif scores, and store those scores in the database.**

+### Critical concept (this is the key point)

+**Motif scanning is associated with DNA sequences, NOT with genes.**

+- cisTarget scans **raw DNA sequence**.
+- Motifs are detected in **genomic regions (windows)**.
+- Genes are **not used or referenced** during motif scanning.

+If a DNA sequence exists in the FASTA and is scanned, motifs in that sequence **can be detected**, regardless of whether the sequence corresponds to a known, annotated, endogenous, or synthetic gene.

+---

+## What rebuilding cisTarget does NOT do

+- ❌ It does **not** use gene names.
+- ❌ It does **not** use the GTF annotation.
+- ❌ It does **not** require genes to be annotated or “known”.

+Gene annotations are only used **later**, during downstream steps, when genomic regions are assigned to genes.

 -----

 # scRNA preprocessing